Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

-Second Majors and Minors
+Second Major and Minor

 Declaring and Changing Major

-Students who are matriculating for degrees in the College of Sciences are required to designate degree majors in the college.
+Students who are matriculating for degrees in the Kennedy College of Sciences are required to designate degree majors in the college.
 Students who are admitted to Bachelor of Science programs in the sciences or mathematics are advised to declare their major fields during their freshman year and are required to make such declaration at the end of the sophomore year.
 Students should consult policies listed elsewhere in this publication under the heading Academic Policies: Major Field Requirements for a complete discussion of declaration of major, declaration of second major, and change of major with intercollegiate transfer.

-Students transferring to the College of Sciences from other colleges of the University or from other institutions may expect recognition of previously completed college level courses that are applicable to the degree requirements of the college.
-Courses of a professional nature that are not relevant to the academic orientation of the student’s major program may not be credited to the minimum degree requirement of 120 credits, and, regardless of any previous recognition by the Office of Admissions or by other colleges of the University, they may not be credited to degree requirements in the College of Sciences.
+Students transferring to the Kennedy College of Sciences from other colleges of the university or from other institutions may expect recognition of previously completed college level courses that are applicable to the degree requirements of the college.
+Courses of a professional nature that are not relevant to the academic orientation of the student’s major program may not be credited to the minimum degree requirement of 120 credits, and, regardless of any previous recognition by the Office of Admissions or by other colleges of the university, they may not be credited to degree requirements in the Kennedy College of Sciences.
 Students wishing to transfer to Bachelor of Music programs are required to demonstrate their vocal or instrumental ability during an audition before the music faculty and are required to complete placement testing in music theory.

 Courses from Other Institutions